anguzuDaniel/x-clone-api/README.md

 ## Contact

-For any questions or inquiries, please open an issue on the GitHub repository or contact us at [anguzud7@gmail.com].
+For any questions or issues, please open an issue in the GitHub repository or contact us at [email@example.com].